After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 2. Blue Yeti Nano

-Perhaps the best microphone for streaming on our list and one of the most popular budget microphones among streamers is the Blue Yeti Nano model.
+One of the best microphones for streaming on my list and one of the most popular budget microphones among streamers is the Blue Yeti Nano model.

 For a product that costs under 100$ the sound quality is truly remarkable.
 The Blue Yeti Nano covers almost all of the great features that Blue Yeti offers and packs it in a small and lightweight design.